loomio/loomio_help/content/user_manual/getting_started/faq.md

 ---

 ## Not receiving emails from Loomio?
-If you cannot find your email code in the email inbox of the account you signed up with – or you started a group and haven't heard from us – **you will likely find it in your spam or junk mail folder.** Then, please white list loomio.org with your email service.
-You can do this in your email provider settings.
+If you cannot find your email code in the email inbox of the account you signed up with – or you started a group and haven't heard from us – **you will likely find it in your spam or junk mail folder.** Then, please white list loomio.org with your email service, or add notifications@loomio.org to your contacts.

-## I’ve forgotten my password, what do I do?
-If you’ve forgotten your password click **Forgot your password?** from the [Log in page](https://www.loomio.org/users/sign_in "opens in new tab").
-You will be asked to enter the email address associated with your Loomio account and password reset instructions will be sent to this email address.

 ## How can I stop my signature being included in email replies to threads?